-UC Hastings is committed to making its programs accessible, usable, and user-friendly to people with disabilities.
+UC Law SF is committed to making its programs accessible, usable, and user-friendly to people with disabilities.
 As required by The Americans with Disabilities Act and Section 504 of the Rehabilitation Act, we seek to provide accessible programs and services to students, staff, faculty, and members of the public.

 Accessible Parking Spaces are available in the Hastings Garage, 376 Larkin.